hannobraun/hanno.braun-odw.eu/website/content/notes/3d-printed-screws/index.md

 - To get the quarter-size screw/nut to work, I had to adjust the layer height to 0.10 mm.
 This actually resulted in the nicest-feeling result.
 The fit between the original models is quite sloppy, and since I just scaled it down (without adjusting the thread tolerances), this just happened to result in the nicest fit at quarter size.
 - For the eight-size screw/nut, I adjusted the layer height to 0.05 mm.
 This one feels and works quite well too.

 I realize that none of this is going to be news for experienced printers, but I wasn't even remotely aware that it is possible to get this kind of detail out of a printer that costs 380€.
-I aways knew that a 3D printer was going to be useful in the workshop, but this opens up many more possibilities.
+I always knew that a 3D printer was going to be useful in the workshop, but this opens up many more possibilities.